-“They say that all of this historic architecture is part of the heritage of Cartagena and we agree, but we also say that the people of Cartagena, and especially of this ancient neighborhood of Getsemani are also a heritage, a living heritage that we are now honoring with this street art by depicting the residents of this barrio,” says Ios Fernandez, the director of Champetu, a local arts organization that produces the annual Aerosol Street Art Festival in Getsemani in February.
+“The historic architecture is part of the heritage of Cartagena and we agree, but the people of Cartagena, and especially of this ancient neighborhood, are a living heritage that we are now honoring with our street art,” says Ios Fernandez, the director of Champetu, a local arts organization that produces the annual Aerosol Street Art Festival in Getsemani in February.

 The festival brings in international artists to do pieces on the walls of the neighborhood.
 “The festival has artists invited from all over Latin America including Peru, the Dominican Republic, Brazil, Mexico and all over Colombia,” says Ios, explaining that the festival is rooted in a global street culture that recognizes public space as a powerful stage for expressing perspectives that are not always included in more mainstream forms of communication.